 - The Committee or Club Steward will have the right at all times to refuse admission to the Club.

 - No alteration shall be made to these rules except at a Committee of Management Meeting specially called.
 Seven days notice of any proposed alteration to be given.

-No person shall be allowed to bring dogs, with the exception of guide dogs, into the Club-House.
+No person shall be allowed to bring dogs, with the exception of guide dogs, into the Club-House or onto the Course.